 But it was my parents: Sometimes people are under the misconception that you cannot be charged with a crime against your parents.
 However, this is not true.
 If you placed your parents in reasonable apprehension of immediately receiving an injury, then you would most likely be convicted of assault.

 Having knowledgeable representation is of up the utmost importance when facing a criminal charge.
 Your Georgia Assault Attorney will investigate all the details surrounding your case and evaluate your options.
 They will be available all the time to you – even nights and weekends – because your case is important.
-Lawson and Berry and their team of Assault Attorneys will work with you to fight your charge and avoid a conviction.
+Lawson and Berry and their team of Assault Attorneys in Georgia will work with you to fight your charge and avoid a conviction.
 Call today and schedule a free consultation.